ambaradan/markdown-plus.nvim/README.md

 ### Contributing

-1. Fork the repository
-2. Create a feature branch
+1. Create a feature branch: `git checkout -b feature/your-feature`
-3. Add tests for new features
+2. Add tests for new features
-4. Ensure all tests pass: `make test`
+3. Ensure all tests pass: `make test`
-5. Run linter: `make lint`
+4. Run linter: `make lint`
+5. Format code: `make format`
 6. Submit a pull request

+**Note**: You can contribute directly by opening issues or pull requests to this repository.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines.